Oppositions

 Opposition to a Trademark in Turkey:

-Trademark applications are published in the official bulletin of the Turkish PTO once the formal requirements are met and the Turkish PTO does not raise objections after an examination “Absolute Grounds for Refusal” according to Art.
-7, DL 556.
+Trademark applications are published in the official bulletin of the Turkish PTO once the formal requirements have been met and the Turkish PTO had not raised objections after an examination on “Absolute Grounds for Refusal” according to Art.
+5, IP Law No 6769.

 Opposition to an Industrial Design in Turkey:

-Once the formal requirements are met, designs are published in the official bulletin of the Turkish PTO along with a decision to grant.
+Once TURKPATENT comes to the conlusion that criteria for grant of a design have been met, The relevant design is published in the official bulletin of the Turkish PTO along with a decision to grant.